GitHub0b00/randomness-beacon/MDB/ApplicationTier/README.md

 main.py, model.py, and routes.py are created referenced to this tutorial. db_var.py contains variable names for better management of important variables.

+More explanation on the CROS definitions that concerns the main.py file: https://fastapi.tiangolo.com/tutorial/cors/